rmholmes/MOM_diatherm_analysis/README.md

 * Spatial Lon-lat plot of heat flux due to vertical mixing across 22.5C
 * Spatial Lon-lat plot of surface heat flux and SST contours.

 There's also code there to plot SST biases from WOA13 (commented out at the moment).
+There's also plenty more plotting capability in the master branch (but it's a bit ugly...).